International Relations Of East Asia

 - China & Taiwan

 Just Castillo Iglesias is a political scientist specialized in International Relations.
 He has developed his professional and academic career in prestigious institutions in Europe and Asia, including the European Institute of Public Administration (2007-2010), Osaka University (2011-2015), the Chinese Academy of Social Sciences (2012), the Ocean University of China (2015- 2017), and Waseda University (2017-2018).
 His main fields of interests are the international politics of East Asia and EU-East Asia relations.
 In 2014, he received a Ph.D. in International Public Policy by Osaka University with a thesis on the EU’s political and security relations with Japan and China.
-Currently, he teaches Politics and International Relations of East Asia at the Autonomous University of Barcelona (UAB) and collaborates regularly with other institutions.
+Currently, he is tenure-track professor at the at the Autonomous University of Barcelona (UAB) where he teaches Politics and International Relations of East Asia.

 - E-mail: just.castillo@uab.cat